Mission and core principles

 - Values-driven: Dixons academies are communities with a strong sense of moral purpose.
 The interests of students and their learning are at the heart of all we do.
 Each academy is built around a clear set of values which demand and nurture personal responsibility, consistent integrity, and respect for others.
 We know we need to work hard if we are to succeed, we need to treat people well if we are to work together effectively, and we need to do what we say we will do if we are to earn the trust of others.

-- Choice and commitment: Success at Dixons is built on a three-way partnership between students, parents, and the academy.
+- Choice and commitment: Success at Dixons is built on a three-way partnership between students, families, and the academy.
 To attend and work in a Dixons academy is a choice.
 Each of us must make and uphold a commitment to our academy and to each other to put in the time and effort required to achieve success.
-We do not tailor our curriculum to the diverse communities we serve, but expect our students to share and engage in common learning experiences which maximise the achievement of all.
+Our students share and engage in common learning experiences which maximise the achievement of all and intentionally celebrate diversity.

 - Highly professionalised staff: Learning and progress at Dixons are rooted in professional, positive and caring relationships based on mutual respect between adult and student.
 All staff at our academies act in the best interests of students and adhere to the high standards of professionalism laid out in our Code of Conduct.
 Teachers know their subject well, understand how children learn, and work to update their skills through professional enquiry.
 We invest in staff and leadership development across our learning community.

-- Empowered to lead: Our Principals are empowered to lead their academies, and they do so primarily in the best interests of their students and their school.
-They also work in partnership with other Principals for the good of the Group as a whole.
+- Empowered to lead: Our Principals are empowered to lead their academies, and they do so resolutely in the best interests of their students and their school.
+They also work in partnership with other Principals for the good of our Trust as a whole.
 They articulate their own culture, values and vision for learning around our shared core principles.
 We empower our people in every area and at every level of the organisation, and hold them accountable for their outcomes.
 We develop a strong culture of student leadership in all our academies.